swanson/capuchin/README.md

 # Capuchin

 Capuchin is a tool for writing email newsletters.
-It allows you to write content in Markdown and send or schedule the resulting campaign via the MailChimp API.
+It allows you to write content in Markdown and schedule the resulting campaign for delivery via the MailChimp API.

 You can think of Capuchin as "Jekyll for email newsletters".